RJJJJ/MO_cocounsel/crawler/metadata/local_model_metadata_generation_spec.md

 Pick one immediate follow-up:

 1. run Day 42 comparison harness with the current baseline default model output,
-2. run the same sample batch with an upgrade candidate,
+2. run the same sample batch with an upgrade candidate such as `Qwen3 8B`,
 3. compare both outputs before changing default model policy,
 4. then build a dedicated prompt/eval loop for metadata fields if upgrade looks promising.